FakeItEasy/FakeItEasy/docs/assigning-out-and-ref-parameters.md

 // fetchedValue is now "lollipop";
 ```

-If this behaviour is not desired, `AssignsOutAndRefParameters` (or `…Lazily`) can be used to provide different behaviour.
+If this behavior is not desired, `AssignsOutAndRefParameters` (or `…Lazily`) can be used to provide different behavior.